How to Recruit the Right Executive

 If you don’t know who the best potential candidates are, you can’t possibly make the best hire.
-To star, develop that intelligence to distinguish the top performers from the empty suits as well as from those who are a wee bit crazy.
-Or course, you won’t find this kind of information on LinkedIn.
+To start, develop that data to distinguish the top performers from the empty suits.
+Of course, you won’t find this kind of information on LinkedIn.
 Some retained executive search firms do a pretty decent job of identifying top performing candidates.
 Just be sure to ask how they do their research.
 Far too often search firms recycle the same tired list of executives and miss less obvious top performers.

 Look for True Grit

 If you want to build a team of champions, then look for someone with the intrinsic motivation that it takes to be a champion.
 Look for someone with true grit – the kind of persistence and determination that it takes to do something that is incredibly hard to do.
-Candidates who were college athletes often have that kind of grit — getting up everyday at 4am to practice; getting up after getting knock down and trying harder; doing what it takes go from underdog to top dog like the UConn Huskies — that’s what I’m talking about.
-Just one year after the Huskies were barred from March Madness because of grades problems, they captured the men’s NCAA 2014 championship title.
+Candidates who were college athletes often have that kind of grit — getting up every day at 4 am to practice; getting up after getting knocked down and trying harder; having what it takes to go from underdog to top dog like the UConn Huskies — that’s what I’m talking about.
+Just one year after the Huskies were barred from March Madness because of grades problems, they captured the men’s NCAA championship title.
 That’s true grit.
-Look for evidence of that scrappy behavior in their achievements-to-date.
+Look for evidence of that scrappy behavior in their achievements.